-- Imposes a 911 fee of \$0.53 per month per subscriber account, effective January 1, 2012.
-The 911 Coordinating Council, pursuant to rules and regulations, may lower the 911 fee or may raise it to not more than \$0.60 if it finds that moneys generated by the fee are in excess of or are below the cost required to operate a PSAP, based on expenditure information reported to the Council; - Requires the fee to be paid by the service user (e.g., owner of the phone), and collected by the service provider (e.g., telephone company) monthly.
-The duty to collect fees begins January 1, 2012; and - Requires service providers to remit fees to the local collection point administrator (LCPA) within 15 days of the end of the calendar month, along with a return for the preceding month, and to retain records of fee collections for three years.
+- Imposes a 911 fee of \$0.50 per month per subscriber account, effective January 1, 2012.
+The 911 Coordinating Council, pursuant to rules and regulations, may raise or lower the 911 fee to not less than \$0.50 and not more than \$0.60 if it finds that moneys generated by the fee are in excess of or are below the cost required to operate a PSAP, based on expenditure information reported to the Council; - Requires the fee to be paid by the service user (e.g., owner of the phone), and collected by the service provider (e.g., telephone company) monthly.
+The duty to collect fees would begin January 1, 2012; and - Requires service providers to remit fees to the local collection point administrator (LCPA) within 15 days of the end of the calendar month, along with a return for the preceding month, and to retain records of fee collections for three years.